kyujin1011-snu/kyujin.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+This is the source code for Kyujin Lim’s personal website: https://kyujin1011-snu.github.io/ The website is adapted from Jon Barron’s template: https://jonbarron.info/